Who can apply?

-Well, practically everyone.
 A free mover semester is a the study abroad semester choice that gives you the maximum flexibility as an applicant.
-However, some universities have entry requirements also for free mover students.
-Bear in mind that those requirements, if they exist, are stated in the destination webpages of the universities that you find in the University Finder.
-In order to make it easier for you, let’s discuss some of them here:
+However, universities have entry requirements for free mover students.
+Bear in mind that those requirements, if they exist, are usually stated in the destination webpages of the universities that you find in the university finder.
+In order to make it easier for you, let’s discuss some of the possible ones here:

-1) You should be a student (or not)
+1) You should be a currently enrolled student

 Some institutions require you to be a student, while others accept also non-students.
-I would say that, if you want to get the best out of the free mover experience, you should be a student, as your credits are going to be recognized once you come back and hence you will not lose a semester in your study journey.
-Nonetheless, you could also be a passionate ex-student or non-student who wants to expand its knowledge in a specific field without committing to a full degree program, with the bonus of doing it abroad in a new and exciting environment.
+Obviously, if you want your credits to be recognized once you come back from your study abroad experience, you should be enrolled as a student at a higher education institution.
+Nonetheless, you could also be a passionate ex-student, or non-student, who wants to expand its knowledge in a specific field without committing to a full degree program, with the bonus of doing it abroad in a new and exciting environment.

-This has to be specified for obvious reasons: you’re not able to leave your institution during your first year of bachelor even with organized programs.
-Leaving during the first year of master is a way more common procedure, but you should always check with your institution if you could leave in this case.
+This has to be specified for obvious reasons: you’re not able to leave your institution during your first year of bachelor.
+That applies even to organized mobility programs.
+Leaving during the first year of master is way more common, but you should always check with your institution if you could do it.

 3) Have clear in mind whether you're leaving for studying, writing your thesis or doing research at the hosting institution